 We hope this handbook will provide our community with the information, guidelines, and expectations needed to assist the school in accomplishing its mission.
-Only by working together can we truly achieve our goals.
+Only in working together can we truly achieve our goals.
 We are delighted to have you as a part of the St. John Neumann Regional Catholic School Community!

-St. John Neumann Regional Catholic School 2023-2024
+St. John Neumann Regional Catholic School 2024-2025